CyclicDoom/gremlin-goals/replit.md

 - Input focus states now use pink accent instead of green
 - Screen now fully adheres to established purple/pink design system

-**AI Integration Fixed**: Set up JavaScript OpenAI AI Integrations blueprint to resolve the "AI gateway is not enabled" error.
-The app now properly uses Replit-managed OpenAI access with environment variables configured automatically.
+**AI Integration Status**: The app is configured to use Replit AI Integrations (Replit-managed OpenAI access), which provides OpenAI API access without requiring your own API key.

+**Important**: Replit AI Integrations requires a paid Replit plan.
+Free users will need to provide their own OpenAI API key.
+If you see "AI Gateway is not enabled for your account" errors, this means:
+- You're on a free Replit plan, OR
+- You're in a Team/Enterprise organization where AI Integrations are disabled

+**Options**:
+1. Upgrade to a paid Replit plan to use Replit-managed OpenAI (recommended - no API key needed)
+2. Switch to using your own OpenAI API key (requires OPENAI_API_KEY environment variable)

 **Typography Upgrade**: Replaced Fredoka with **Outfit** font - a more elegant, modern geometric typeface that maintains the playful feel while being less bold and more refined.